 In 1918 an illness plagued the U.S. that would have made Anthrax seem like the hiccups.
 That year over a million people died with what was called the St. Louis Flu.

-Another occurrence in 1918 was that Chiropractic, the only American born health care profession, was close to extinction only 23 years after its discovery.
-It seems that at that time the laws against slander were extremely lenient and medical doctors were allowed to openly attack Chiropractic without any regard to the truth or the best interest of the patients.
+Another occurrence in 1918 was that Chiropractic, the only American born health care profession, was close to extinction.
+This happened only 23 years after its discovery.
+During that time, the laws against slander were extraordinarily lenient, and medical doctors were allowed to openly attack Chiropractic without any regard to the truth or the best interest of the patients.

 Because the medical profession was making it so hard to have a practice, Chiropractors were making mostly house calls.
 In 1918, Chiropractors in Wisconsin began going door-to-door adjusting anyone who had St. Louis Flu.
 As a result, an amazing thing occurred.

 Chiropractors got fantastic results from influenza patients while those under medical care died like flies all around.
-Statistics reflect a most amazing, almost miraculous state of affairs.
-The medical profession was practically helpless with the flu victims but in America during this flu epidemic, chiropractors seemed able to do no wrong.
+Statistics reflect the most amazing, almost miraculous state of affairs.
+The medical profession was practically helpless with the flu victims, but in America during this flu epidemic, chiropractors seemed able to do no wrong.

 Chiropractic is not now, and never was, a cure for St. Louis Flu, Anthrax, back pain, headaches, or cancer.

-Chiropractic simply removes pressure, pinching, tension, and interference from the brain stem, spinal cord, and nerves.
-This maximizes your body’s God-given strength and its ability to heal and protect itself without the use of dangerous drugs or surgery.
-Chiropractic simply allows your body to be as healthy as it can be.
+Chiropractic removes the pressure, pinching, tension, and interference from the brain stem, spinal cord, and nerves.
+Removing the pressure maximizes your body’s God-given strength and its ability to heal and protect itself without the use of dangerous drugs or surgery.
+Chiro